skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

 - `[EMBA]`: Indicated by the embassy
 - `[GUID]`: Indicated by guides online

-### Application method
+### Obtaining visa appointment

+- Swiftly obtain a visa appointment as soon as you have a confirmation or a binding document (contract, invitation letter etc.)
+  - Because available appointments dates are usually so late
+  - Last time I checked, there were free slots starting from 5 months from now
 - Many countries other than Turkey may request appointment via VFS Global
-- Originally, you may request an appointment at the embassy via emailing this address `sconsular.ankara@mne.pt`
+- ~~Originally, you may request an appointment at the embassy via emailing this address `sconsular.ankara@mne.pt`, but now it is invalid.~~
 - However, at the moment of writing (19/05/2024) embassy website indicates you may get appointment from the e-visa platform
   - https://pedidodevistos.mne.gov.pt/VistosOnline/
   - Interestingly, this announcement wasn't on the website a few days ago?
 Check the [wayback machine](https://web.archive.org/web/20230812092053/https://ancara.embaixadaportugal.mne.gov.pt/tr/konsolosluk-bolumu/genel-bilgi) for proof.
 - `[RELO]` routes you to apply to e-visa first for appointment (and application form), then email the embassy for appointment
 - In case of late appointment, or trouble getting any appointment at all.
-Consult your lawyers to harass them a bit.
+Consult your lawyers to kindly harass them a bit.

-### Common
+### Documents

 - All documents must be in A4 size.
 For those documents bigger than A4, photocopy them into A4
 - No paperclips, pins, folders
 - No lamination for any document
 - **All documents** must be translated to English or Portuguese by a sworn translator.
 Although Portuguese is preferred, it could be processed faster.
 - If you bring a photocopy of a document, bring the original as well
 - If you're not sure where to get an apostille for a document, advise to the closest district governorship.
 They are responsible for applying apostille to documents.
 Apostilles are free of charge, don't forget that!
 Some translators might try to charge hefty sums for it.

-### Documents

 - Establish a new, empty folder because there is going to be a throng of documents.
 - Documents are separated into three categories, each category should be grouped in a file, contained in the folder.
 Files/categories follows as:
-  - File #1: Documents to be handed to the consulate
+  - [File #1](#file-1): Documents to be handed to the consulate
-  - File #2: Auxillary documents, supportive material
+  - [File #2](#file-2): Auxiliary documents, supportive material
-  - File #3: Original documents and materials
+  - [File #3](#file-3): Original documents and materials

 #### File #1